vmware-archive/kubeless/docs/http-triggers.md

 INFO[0000] HTTP trigger get-python created in namespace default successfully!
 ```

-> Note: The command is the same for the case of Traefik, for that case just use `--gateway traefik`
+> Note: The command is the same for the case of Traefik, just use `--gateway traefik` instead

 Once the Ingress rule has been deployed you can verify that the function is accessible just for the proper user and password: